odrevet/fujiten/README.md

 flutter run --dart-define=FFI=true
 ```

-Desktop build must use FFI
+Desktop build must use FFI.
+The libsqlite3.so must be installed on the host.

 * Android studio configuration: